 The Judicial/Law Enforcement and Emergency Management Committee shall consist of five (4) members elected at the Organizational Meeting of the County Board in even numbered years.

-Michael Starshak (Chair), Larry Jenkins (Vice-Chair), Sue Wendt, Peter Wallace, Vicki Bernhagen (Alternate)
+Larry Jenkins (Chair), Sue Wendt, Peter Wallace, Kathy Morris, Keith Hess, and Vicki Bernhagen (Alternate)

 Two (2) years or until a successor has been elected or appointed.